chowbein/dig-pokemon-explorer/README.md

 This will start the application on `http://localhost:5173` by default.

 ## Link to Vercel deployed app: `https://dig-pokemon-explorer.vercel.app/`
+*Vercel deployed app is inconsistent, most reliable way is to open it in Google Chrome (not incognito)

 ## Challenges Faced and Solutions